-Recommendation: See it especially if you enjoy dialogue plays.
+Recommendation: See it if you enjoy British comedy or comedy mysteries.

 Was This the First Time I Attended a Production of this Show?
 Yes